Ha0Tang/HCANet/README.md

 ### For SSIM
 After we run test.py for GMM network with the testibng dataset, the warped clothes and masks will be generated in "warp-cloth" and "warp-mask" folders inside the "result/GMM/test/" directory.
 Copy the "warp-cloth" and "warp-mask" folders into your data directory, for example inside "data/test" folder.
 Then:
-- Step1: Run TOM stage test ```python test.py --name TOM --stage TOM --workers 4 --datamode test --data_list test_pairs.txt --checkpoint checkpoints/TOM/tom_final.pth```
+- Step1: Run TOM stage test ```python test.py --name TOM --stage TOM --workers 4 --datamode test --data_list same_test_pairs.txt --checkpoint checkpoints/TOM/tom_final.pth```
 Then the original target human image is used as the reference image, accompanied with the generated retry-on image then:
 - Step2: Run ```python metrics/getSSIM.py```